lkcozy/code-notes/notes/dynamodb.md

 ## Basics

 - `Partition (hash) key (PK)`: Defines in which portion the data is stored.
 Use as a distinct value as possible.
 You can only query by the exact value.
-UUID is commonly used.
+UUID is commonly used. _Ensure even distribution of data across partitions_
 - `Sort (range) key (SK)`: Defines the sorting of items in the partition.
 It is optional.
 Combined with the partition key, it defines the primary key of the item.
 You can query it by condition expression (=, >, <, between, begins_with, contains, in) combined with PK.
 You can never leave out PK when querying.
 - `Local secondary index`: Allows defining another sort key for the same partition key.
 It can only be created when you create the table.
 Compared to the global secondary index, it offers consistent reads.
 You can have up to five LSI on a table.
 - `Global secondary index (GSI)`: Allows defining a new partition and optional sort key.
 It should be preferred compared to the LSI, except when you need consistent reads.
 You can have up to `20 GSI` on a table, so you would try to reuse them within the same table.
 GSI is the central part of most design patterns in a single table design.
 Both LSI and GSI are implemented as copying all the data to a new table-like structure.
 You have projections that enable you to copy only the data that you need.